aiekick/XMLToFnt/README.md

  and after the exec of tool we have that in a (*.fnt) file:

- the header of this file is copy part of existing files i have, so you can customise it according ot your needs :)
+ the header of this file is copy part of existing files i have, so you can customise it according to your needs :)

  the tool is just a easier way to get the chars lines..
  ```